awesomemotive/sugarcalendar-core/readme.txt

 = Can I display Google Maps with my Events? =

 Yes, there is a [free add-on plugin](http://wordpress.org/extend/plugins/simple-google-maps-short-code/) for showing maps.
-This add-on works with both lite and full versions of Sugar Event Calendar.
+This add-on works with both lite and full versions of Sugar Calendar.

 = Can I have event registration forms? =